Talamproxy/Talamproxy/README.md

 ## Hi there 👋

-#### I'm Brian Kiptalam, A Software Developer and Cybersecurity Analyst.
+#### I'm Brian Kiptalam.
+Software Developer and Cybersecurity Analyst.
 ---

 Here's a little about what I'm currently up to: